Your Ultimate Guide

 Kevin Felix Polesello, “Quebec’s language ambassador”, takes care of a famous, great blog on how to learn Canadian French.
 He aims to post material that will help you to understand spoken French with videos, quotes, and anecdotes.
 He has written nearly 1000 articles!

 Soraya Garré runs a video blog that has different French actors who alternate between speaking French and English.
 The videos are of a great quality, they look really professional.
 The subjects range from grammar to everyday needs such as travel, culture and expressing emotions.
 You can spend a lot of time on this site!

 Oui, c’est ça !

 The whole point about the “Oui, c’est ça !” blog is to learn French whilst having fun.
-There are articles with songs, comic books, and drawings but they are all there to help you learn French.
-The ability to learn french online with audio recordings with exercises make this a seriously good place to go to learn.
+There are articles with songs, comic books, and drawings but they are all there to help you.
+The use of audio recordings with exercises make this a seriously good place to go to learn.